TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-lazyness.md

 layout: post
 title: "How Monolithic Repository in Open Source saved my Lazyness"
 perex: '''
     I've started creating open-source about 6 years ago.
 Now I'm maintaining over 20 repositories.
-I used classic standalone repositories, but with each new package I wanted to add I realized, how much work it needs to keep everything up-to-date and consistent.
+I used classic standalone repositories, but with each new package I wanted to add, I realized, how much work it needs to keep everything up-to-date and consistent.
 So I didn't and got stuck.
+    <br><br>
-    Fortunately, I noticed talk from Fabien about some *monorepo* and Symfony.
-I said to myself: "I don't know a think about it.
+    Fortunately, I noticed <a href="https://www.youtube.com/watch?v=4w3-f6Xhvu8">talk from Fabien about monorepo and Symfony</a>.
+I said to myself: "I don't know a thing about it.
 Let's try it out.
-I can return if it sucks."
+I can always return if it sucks."
     <br><br>
     I never dit.
 Today I will show you <strong>why I see monorepo approach in open-source so awesome</strong>.
 '''
 lang: en
 ---

-If you have 50 minutes, [check the talk about Symfony monorepo](https://www.youtube.com/watch?v=4w3-f6Xhvu8) by Fabien.
-If you don't (my case), here are **[40 slides](https://speakerdeck.com/fabpot/a-monorepo-vs-manyrepos) from the talk**.
+If you don't have 50 minutes to watch the talk (my case), here are **[40 slides](https://speakerdeck.com/fabpot/a-monorepo-vs-manyrepos)** from it.

-The talk references a tool, that helps you with splits - [splitsh](https://github.com/splitsh/lite).
+Fabien introduces a tool, that helps you with splits - [splitsh](https://github.com/splitsh/lite).
 Do you understand it?
 Me neither.
-Splitsh a complex tool to maintain Symfony and Blackfire ecosystem. **All we need is one git command**.
+Splitsh is fast yet complex tool to maintain Symfony and Blackfire ecosystem. **All we need is one git command**.

 But we'll get to that later.
 First things first.